Crosshall cross

-The Crosshall Cross is a cross at Crosshall Farm, Eccles, in the Scottish Borders area of Scotland, in historic Berwickshire.
+The Crosshall Cross is a wheel-headed cross at Crosshall Farm, Eccles, in the Scottish Borders area of Scotland, in historic Berwickshire.

-The cross is situated near Crosshall farmhouse and is said to date from the 12th century, after the Second Crusade.
-It is ca. 3 metres high and is thought to be a memorial stone of someone who had been to the Holy Land.
+The cross is situated in a field close to a road about 350 metres south-west of Crosshall farmhouse and is said to date from the 12th century, after the Second Crusade.
+It is 452 centimetres (14 ft 10 inches) in height and is thought to commemorate someone who had been to the Holy Land.
 The coat of arms may be that of the Soulis family.

+Descriptions of this monument differ greatly as to which images are recognisable on the various faces of this structure, but some authors report a host of details.
+A selection of reports: